 Why Do AePS Transactions Sometimes Fail?

-Bank server problems
+Bank server issues

-Poor internet connection
+Unstable internet connection

 Daily transaction limits

-Other technical glitches
+Other technical issues

-Steps to Fix Failed AePS Transactions
+Steps to Resolve Failed AePS Transactions

 Check your internet

 If you’re the AePS agent, make sure your device has a strong and stable internet connection.
 If you’re a customer, kindly ask the agent to check their connection.
-A quick restart of the internet router or switching to mobile data might help.
+A quick restart of the internet router or switching to mobile data can help.

 Clean your finger

 Before placing your finger on the scanner, ensure it’s clean and dry.
 Gently wipe it with a clean cloth.
-If your skin is very dry, rubbing your hands together or applying a tiny bit of moisture (like breathing on it) might help the scanner get a better read.
+If your skin is very dry, rubbing your hands together or applying a tiny bit of moisture (like breathing on it) can help the scanner get a better read.

 Confirm bank details